 Dauntless, she slid between the levels of the manse, inside of the walls, using instinct and the perceptions of the weaker minds within to guide her.

 Surface fortresses paled in comparison to the intricacy of a Drow stronghold; it spoke wonders of her people’s dedication to their paranoia.
 Vala could have done this heist in her sleep.

-She did not seek out the lady's bedchambers.
+She didn’t seek out the lady’s bedchambers.
 She knew the item in question to be far too dangerous for that.
 And so, without hesitation, she descended to the basement.

 A relic of a passed age when the gods walked the earth, the weapon was no blade or staff.
 It was within a protective crystal cube, reinforced with Adamantine.
 It hovered in the precise center of the cube.
 The very slightest disturbance might cause the item, a black orb that absorbed light, to touch the edges of its containment.

 The cube was welded to a pedestal, which was in turn bolted and welded to the ground.
 Cursory inspection of the palace had revealed that the entire floor was securely affixed to the support columns of the manor proper, preventing even an earthquake from shaking the pedestal.
 The cube wasn’t meant to contain the orb, far from it!
 It was intended to protect the Vicelord’s manor from it, for this most dangerous object was an Orb of Annihilation; a hole into the crushing void between the worlds.

 If anything were to touch it, even the hand of a divine being, it would cease to be.
 Forever.